 Inviting a guest to see your detailed forecast in LivePlan

 If you're working with an advisor or investor who wishes to see all of the detail in your forecast, you can always issue them a guest pass to your plan.
-That way they can see all of your forecast entries for each section.
-It's a nice option to send this guest pass and also present them with a PDF or printed copy of your plan.
-That way they can easily see both the totals and the detail.
+That way, they can see all of your forecast entries for each section.
+It's an excellent option to send this guest pass and present them with a PDF or printed copy of your plan.
+That way, they can easily see both the totals and the detail.

 Adding a monthly-detail Appendix to your downloaded plan

 You can always add an Appendix chapter to your plan when you download it as a PDF or Word document.
-This chapter can include all of your financial statements with monthly detail, and you can also add itemized lists of your revenues, direct costs, and personnel to the Profit & loss statement.
+This chapter can include all of your financial statements with monthly detail.
+You can also add itemized lists of your revenues, direct costs, and personnel to the Profit & loss statement.

 Adding a personnel table

-The Personnel table list each of your personnel entries with annual totals.
+The Personnel table lists each of your personnel entries with annual totals.
 To add this table to your plan, follow these steps:

 - In the Plan tab, click Outline.
 Then, under Available Content, click Tables: